Fill out the form below to schedule a demo or call our sales team at

 Types of donations that are often non-deductible include:

-That said, contributions where you benefit, like a ticket to a church dinner dance or auction, may partially qualify if you pay more than the fair market value to the church for the goods or service.
 For example, if you pay more than the fair market value to attend a church charity event, you can only deduct the amount that is more than the expected cost.
 So, if you paid $60 for a fundraising movie event where the regular price for the movie is $15, your contribution would be $45.

-Your church donations can also lower your taxable income.
-Charitable gifts may qualify as tax deductions if your church meets the IRS standards as a tax-exempt organization and you itemize your personal tax deductions.
+First, giving to your church provides a way to support your church’s mission, your faith, and your community.
+Second, your charitable donations to your church can also lower your taxable income.
+Importantly, charitable gifts may qualify as tax deductions if your church meets the IRS standards as a tax-exempt organization and you itemize your personal tax deductions.
 Additionally, the type of donation must meet the IRS eligibility requirements.

 If you plan to deduct your church or other charitable donations, you’ll want to keep proper records of all the donations.
 You’ll also want to keep in mind that there are limits on how much you can deduct, depending on your adjusted gross income and the type of donation made.